Just Keep Swimming Reading

 Written By Elle Haigh

 My lessons aren’t just about reading words correctly.
 They’re about helping children find the pleasure in learning, building their confidence, and trusting themselves along the way.
-When a child keeps going, even when it’s difficult, they learn something far more important than letters - they learn they can.
+When a child keeps going, even when it’s difficult, they learn something far more important than letters - they learn that they can.